Cycletouring the

 very good at 'sorry I'm a foreigner...'

-Although the majority of cycleshops
+Although the majority of cycle shops

-specialize in the repair and sales of sit up and beg
+WD40) and sales of sit up and beg bicycles, there are

-bicycles, there are plenty of racing and MTB shops who
+plenty of racing and MTB shops who can work on a

-can work on a touring bicycle.
-Just stop the first
+touring bicycle.
+Just stop the first person on a

-directions.
-Dedicated touring gear will be harder to
+touring gear will be harder to find if you don't know

-find if you don't know where to look.
-(If you're stuck
+where to look.
+(If you're stuck you can always contact

-suggestions)
+me for suggestions)

 Renting